kaipartmann/Peridynamics.jl/docs/src/howto_parameter-study.md

 creates a setup in which the material parameters are defined.

-Now, various setups are created in which the respective parameters are defined as desired.
+Now various setups are created in which the respective parameters are defined as desired.
 A separate simulation is performed for each setup.
 Here the parameter `m`, which controls the peridynamic horizon `h = m * Δx`, varies.

 ```bash
 setups = [